Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

 We investigate this for the ``absolute value'' of the magnetization, defined as

 and compare various updates.
-Because the likelihood of samples can be computed, as shown in the previous section, we can use the Metropolis-Hastings (MH) algorithm to construct the asymptotically exact Markov chain sampler with the well-trained diffusion model.
+Because the likelihood of samples can be computed, as shown in the previous section, we can use the Metropolis-Hastings (MH) algorithm to construct the asymptotically exact Markov chain sampler with the well-trained DM.
 We refer to this as the DM-based Monte-Carlo method, following the convention of flow-based models.
 The acceptance criterion is corrected as

 where $\phi^{i-1}$ is the previous configuration and $\phi_\text{proposal}$ is sampled from the well-trained DM.
-Further, we can estimate the efficiency gain of the DM by comparing the behavior of the autocorrelation function $C_{|M|}(t)$ with the one obtained using a Metropolis-Hastings Monte-Carlo (MC) and the HMC algorithm on 1024 configurations, as shown in Fig.~\ref{fig:autocor}.
-This demonstrates that our proposed method has the potential to significantly suppress autocorrelations along a Markov chain.
+Further, we can estimate the efficiency gain of the DM by comparing the behavior of the autocorrelation function $C_{|M|}(t)$ with the one obtained using a Metropolis-Hastings Monte-Carlo (MC) and the HMC algorithm on 1024 configurations, as shown in Fig.~\ref{fig:autocor}. {A more comprehensive discussion on the dependence of the acceptance rate on the parameters and the number of training epochs can be found in Appendix~\ref{app:acc}}.

+Beside, one can compute the integrated autocorrelation time~\cite{Schaefer:2010hu,Pawlowski:2018qxs,DelDebbio:2021qwf} for a more quantitative comparision.
+It is defined as